“#6 The Cadaver of Gideon Wyck. Disturbing mystery involving madness and genetic abnormalities.”

 The actual murder of Wyck isn’t discovered until half-way through the book.
 By this time, we’ve been shown countless people who would want Gideon Wyck dead.
 So who is the killer?
 Is it Wyck’s daughter Marjorie?
 Could it be Pendergast, the medical student whom Wyck expelled for cheating on an exam?
 Is it the nurse Muriel, who might have had a thing going on with the old rascal?
 And what about Mike Connell, whose arm was amputated by Wyck?
 The list is extensive.

 Furthermore, we learn about Wyck’s secret laboratory where he was conducting experiments on poor pregnant women.
 Experiments which soon bear evil fruit in the still births of deformed infants.
-The book never delves too deeply into this area, but it is a chilling reminder of how close the Nazi were to experimenting on concentration camp inmates.
+The book never delves too deeply into this area, but it is a chilling reminder of how the Nazi experimented on concentration camp inmates.

 I’ve often wondered why Karl Edward Wagner chose certain books for his list.
 My guess for Cadaver would be that it reflected his own experiences at medical school.
 The novel is filled with detailed information about the daily life of medical students.
 I doubt if much has changed since the time it was written.